repath-project/repath-studio/README.md

 ### What about performance?

 We are currently trying to optimize for hundreds of elements per document.
-Editing thousands of nodes on a single document is not within the scope of this project (at least for now).
+We are also testing a canvas based implementation that can handle thousands of nodes on a single document, but that's not within the current scope of the project.

 ## How to build it locally